 Compared to other areas of personal injury law, medical malpractice lawsuits can be fairly complex.
 To know if you have the grounds for a claim, it’s important to understand what medical malpractice is and how it is defined.

-Medical professionals are required to provide patients with a certain standard of care.
+Health care professionals are required to provide patients with a certain standard of care.
 This standard is recognized by professionals in the medical field as being acceptable treatment by prudent healthcare professionals.
-A patient has the right to expect that their doctors and nurses will deliver care that is consistent with the agreed upon standards.
+A patient has the right to expect that their doctors and nurses will deliver care that is consistent with the agreed-upon standards.